zameerlovesmath/password-generator/README.md

 # Installation

 Just download the files from here.
+Then run